Faculty and Student Publications and Awards

-Yuting Dong published "Flagstone Empire: Materiality and Technical Expertise in Japanese Road Construction in Northeast China (1905-1945)" in Modern Asian Studies 57, no. 3 (2023): 835-65 and was the co-editor of Adventure, Inquiry, Discovery: CLIR Mellon Fellows and the Archives, published online by the Council on Library and Information Resources.
-She also received the Hilary Conroy Prize from the Association for Asian Studies conference for her panel, "labor and Knowledge Production in Modern Northeast Asia."
+Yuting Dong published "Flagstone Empire: Materiality and Technical Expertise in Japanese Road Construction in Northeast China (1905-1945)" in Modern Asian Studies 57, no. 3 (2023): 835-65.
+She also received the Hilary Conroy Prize from the Association for Asian Studies conference for organizing the panel, "Labor and Knowledge Production in Modern Northeast Asia."

 Ramón Gutiérrez published New Mexico’s Moses: Reies López Tijerina and the Religious Origins of the Mexican American Civil Rights Movement, University of New Mexico Press.